 - Hearing Voices

-- Concessions can sometimes be available for students, people with low income or other particular circumstances
+CONCESSIONS: can sometimes be available upon discussion on a sliding scale for students, key workers, people with low income/financial difficulties or other particular circumstances.

 I work within the framework of the Code of Ethics and Conduct of the British Psychological Society (BPS), the Professional Practice Guidelines for Counselling Psychologists (BPS) and the Standards of the Health and Care Professions Council (HCPC).